mroth/bump/README.md

   all our JS native projects at @openlawteam, in conjunction with `--no-publish`.
 - [goreleaser] For Go projects, this tool is quite nice.
-In fact, it works well in partnership with bump: let bump manage your releases and changelog, and but goreleaser running in CI to build and add the binaries to the release.
+In fact, it works well in partnership with bump: let bump manage your releases and changelog, and have goreleaser running in CI to build and add the binaries to the release.
 (See the configuration for this project.)
 - [zeit/release] Fairly close to what we wanted, but it does a git tag/commit